raptisj/form-widget-editor/README.md

 docker-compose up --build
 ```

 **Note:** For ease of use the `.env` file was committed.
-Usually, in such a setting, you would have an `.env.example`, letting the user fill it.
+Usually, in such a setting, you would have a `.env.example` that works as a guideline, so the user can create the actual file that is going to be used.

 This will spin up a NextJS application, a NodeJS server connected to a Postgres database, and a Redis server listening to incoming messages.